fireridlle/express-custom-response/README.md

 - *mixed* **extraData**
 - Any data that have to be returned to the user

-return response with http code 404 and body:```json
+return response with http code 404 and body:```javascript
 error: {
     message: 'User not found',
 	code: 404,